orestespap/bitcoin-blockchain-converter/README.md

         findRoot(10)=10, address_10's root is itself; address_10 is a root node, therefore it corresponds to a cluster id.

 Stage 3's output is the aforementioned dictionary.
-Given an address X that's encountered in at least one transaction's inputs, findRoot(X) returns the appropriate cluster.
+Given an address X that is encountered in at least one transaction's input space, _findRoot(X)_ returns the appropriate cluster/ root node.

 ### getFlatBlockchain.py ###